300 Words | Approximately 2 Minutes Read | Last Modified on March 17, 2020

 My current research focuses on the study of genetic etiology of neurological disorders, through integrating from diverse human populations large-scale multi-omics data-sets as well as phenotypic records (e.g. self-reported phenotypes, electric health records and medical images).
-I am most interested in those “non-trivial” problems that motivate development of new computational approaches in order to make new discoveries.
+I am most interested in those “computationally non-trivial” problems that motivate development and/or applications of new computational approaches to make new discoveries.
 On the technical side, I enjoy writing statistical software and bioinformatics workflows.
-I support transparent and reproducible research, and I implement these practices in my daily work.
+I support open and reproducible research, and I implement these practices in my daily work.

 - Methods and applications for functional genomic variants discovery

 - Population and family-based GWAS, fine-mapping, multi-ancestry analysis